Luisa Eck

 Luisa Eck, Paul Fendley

-We discuss duality mappings between four different quantum lattice models, including the spin 1/2 XXZ chain and a model describing Rydberg-blockade atoms on a square ladder, as well as the non-invertible symmetries in these models.
+We discuss duality mappings between four different quantum lattice models, including the spin-1/2 XXZ chain and a model describing Rydberg-blockade atoms on a square ladder, as well as the non-invertible symmetries in these models.

 • Critical lines and ordered phases in the Rydberg-blockade ladder